Skip to main content

 'icon' => '<svg viewBox="0 0 24 24" xmlns="http://www.w3.org/2000/svg"><path fill="none" d="M0 0h24v24H0V0z" /><path d="M19 13H5v-2h14v2z" /></svg>',

-If you need an advanced configure for the icon, you can set icon as an array that can contain background and foreground colors, these colors will appear with the icon when they are applicable e.g.: in the inserter.
+If you need an advanced configuration for the icon, you can set icon as an array that can contain background and foreground colors, these colors will appear with the icon when they are applicable e.g.: in the inserter.

 'icon' => [